Sinclair ZX Spectrum

 In Spain, an external keypad was sold with the 128 which could be plugged into an RJ12 socket on the left hand side towards the front.
 This peripheral was supposed to retail for £19.95 in the UK, but was never made available.
 The later +2 ROM retained the routines for the keypad, and so it can support one.
 These routines were removed when Amstrad reworked the entire hardware and ROM for the +2A and +3.

-Amstrad's final major model release in the then struggling 8-bit home computer market was the Spectrum +3, released in 1988 at a retail price of £249.
+Amstrad's final major model release in the then-struggling 8-bit home computer market was the Spectrum +3, released in 1988 at a retail price of £249.
 It replaced the +2's 'datacorder' with a built-in 3" floppy disk drive (similar to those used in Amstrad's CPC664 and 6128 computers) and got a black case.
 Only a small amount of software was officially released on floppy disk for the Spectrum, but many owners copied their cassette-based games to disk for the larger capacity and faster loading times.
 It was the only Spectrum model capable of running the CP/M operating system without external hardware.

 It came with two new 16K ROM chips: one to hold the +3's disk operating system (a modified version of Amstrad's PCWDOS), called +3DOS, and another to hold the second part of the reorganised 128 ROM.
 These further ROM changes resulted in even more incompatibilities with some older 48K and 128K games, and the Interface 1 was now incompatible, so Microdrive units were not usable.
 The ZX Spectrum +3 power supply provides the same voltages as the one supplied with +2A/B. This power supply has the same DIN connector so can also be used with the +2A/B. However, the power supply purchased with the +3 had "Sinclair +3" written on the casing.

-Around the same time, a revised version of the +2 was released, the Spectrum +2A, coinciding with a move of production facilities from Hong Kong to Taiwan.
+Just after the +3 release, a revised version of the +2 was released, the Spectrum +2A, coinciding with a move of production facilities from Hong Kong to Taiwan.
 It was basically a +3 in terms of circuitry but with the +2 datacorder, and in a black case.
 The Spectrum +2A/+3 motherboard (Amstrad part number Z70830) was designed such that it could be assembled without the floppy disk controller or associated logic and in its place a +2 style "datacorder" connected.
 Originally, Amstrad planned to introduce an additional disk interface for the +2A called the AMSTRAD SI-1, however this never materialised.
 If an external disk drive was added, the "+2A" on the system OS menu would change to a +3.The +2A can be distinguished from a +2 not only by the colour of its case (black instead of grey), but also because the datacorder button decals are printed above the buttons not on the buttons themselves.
 On the rear, the +2A has a printer port and the power supply socket is a DIN-type connector rather than the older thin barrel-type connector.
 The power supply of the ZX Spectrum +2A used the same pinout as the +3, so they are 100% compatible.
 However, the power supply purchased with the +2A/B had "Sinclair +2" written on its casing.

 Production of the +3 ceased in December 1990, believed to be in response to Amstrad relaunching their CPC range.
 At the time, it was estimated about 15% of ZX Spectrums sold had been +3 models.
 Production of the +2B (the only other model then still in production) continued, as it was believed not to be in competition with other computers in Amstrad's product range.
 It was eventually discontinued in 1992